ponty/pysimavr/README.rst

-pysimavr is a python wrapper for simavr_
+pysimavr is a python wrapper for simavr_ which is AVR_ and arduino_ simulator

 Links:
  * home: https://github.com/ponty/pysimavr